rajendrarox/SketchIDE/README.md

 ## 🎉Happy coding with SketchIDE! 🎉

-## License
+## SketchIDE Licensing Information

 ```

-SketchIDE is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
+SketchIDE is free software: you can redistribute it and/or modify it under the terms of both the MIT License and the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-the Free Software Foundation, either version 3 of the License, or
-(at your option) any later version.

-SketchIDE is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.
+SketchIDE is distributed with the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the MIT License and the CC BY 4.0 License for more details.

-You should have received a copy of the GNU General Public License
-along with SketchIDE.
-If not, see <https://www.gnu.org/licenses/>.
 ```

+---
+A copy of the license should be included with SketchIDE.
+If not, you can view the MIT License at [MIT License](https://opensource.org/licenses/MIT) and the CC BY 4.0 License at [Creative Commons](https://creativecommons.org/licenses/by/4.0/).

+---

+### Explanation of Changes
+1. **Clarified License Types**: Since MIT and CC BY 4.0 are specified, I removed references to the GNU General Public License to avoid confusion.
+2. **License Links**: Added direct links to both the MIT and CC BY 4.0 licenses for easy reference.
+3. **Warranty Disclaimer**: Retained the warranty disclaimer and associated it with both licenses, ensuring legal clarity.

+This revised text provides a consistent description of the licensing terms and clearly links to the licenses under which SketchIDE is distributed.

 Any violations to the license can be reported either by opening an issue or writing a mail to us directly.